Table of Contents[Hide][Show]

 Midwest Road Trip: Iowa Destinations

 SheBuysTravel contributor Nasreen Stump hit several cool Iowa spots on her journey across the Midwest and says she wishes she had planned more time there.
 From unique road side stops to outdoor fun that allows kids to be kids, Iowa had it all.
+Here’s our list of the best things to do in Iowa with kids.

 Let the kids run off some road trip energy at Des Moines Pappajohn Sculpture Park.
 This park is located off of Grand Avenue and showcases more than 25 sculptures spread over more than 4 acres.
 Metered parking is readily available nearby.